1st Edition

 Biography

 Oliver Betts is Research Lead at the National Railway Museum in York.
-He specializes in the history of technology and class, exploring how working-class worlds across the Anglophone world were reshaped by technologies.
+He specialises in the history of technology and class, exploring how working-class worlds across the Anglophone world were reshaped by technologies.
 He has published on workers, communities, and industry in history and museums.

-Laura Christine Price is a historian, teacher and writer.
+Laura Christine Price is a historian, teacher, and writer.
 Her PhD thesis, completed at the University of York, explored wool textile workers’ relationships to trade unionism.
 She is an independent researcher and teaches at a secondary school in West Yorkshire.